rezafaizarahman/portfolio/src/works/colearn.md

 #### Wireframe

-We create the wireframe base on the main flow that we make before.
-We try to confirm our hypothesis: Are the student problems solved by those features or not.
+We create the wireframe based on the main flow we constructed earlier.
+We aim to confirm our hypothesis: Will the student problems be solved by these features?

 </div>